MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/create-a-bot-for-teams.md

 ## Add your bot to your app manifest

-Your [app manifest](~/resources/schema/manifest-schema.md) defines the metadata for your app, the extension points your app is using, and pointers to the web services empowering those extension points.
+Your [app manifest](~/resources/schema/manifest-schema.md) defines the metadata for your app, the extension points your app is using, and pointers to your web services powering those extension points.
 You can either use App Studio to help you create your app manifest, or create it manually.

 ### Add using App Studio